 We offer programs in Rochester, Winona and Red Wing, MN.
 Learn more about our individual programs below and contact our staff to set up an intake appointment.

-Our primary Women's Journey Program meets at Common Ground two afternoons or evenings per week for 10 weeks.
+Our primary Women's Journey Program meets at Common Ground two afternoons or evenings per week.
 Women who need additional recovery support may also participate in the Women's Journey-Extended Program.
 The Extended Program is intended for individuals who are assessed for a higher level of care, but do not meet criteria for residential treatment.
 Women's Extended initially meets two times a week and is later reduced to once a week.
 Women's Extended is designed to address recovery and potential relapse issues.

 The Odyssey Program is an extended outpatient group for men and women who have experienced the impact of long-term criminal thinking and substance use.
 Individuals in this program are re-acclimating to life outside of the jail setting.
 Odyssey helps address new challenges that come with this transition, including establishing social support, finding resources, and using new, healthy coping skills to maintain long-term recovery.